longhorn/website/content/docs/1.4.0/volumes-and-nodes/volume-size.md

 3. Delete the 4 Gi data.
 Then, `df` command shows that the used space of the filesystem is nearly 0, but the `actual size` is unchanged.

-    > Users can see the volume `actual size` is not shrunk after deleting the 4 Gi data.
+    > Users can see by default the volume `actual size` is not shrunk after deleting the 4 Gi data.
 Longhorn is a block-level storage system.
 Therefore, the deletion in the filesystem only marks the blocks that belong to the deleted file as unused.
-Currently, Longhorn does not support TRIM/UNMAP operations, so the `discard` mount option or `fstrim` in the filesystem layer cannot reclaim the unused blocks.
-In consequence, the actual size of Longhorn volumes cannot be shrunk in this case.
+Currently, Longhorn will not apply TRIM/UNMAP operations automatically/periodically. if you want to do filesystem trim, please check [this doc](../trim-filesystem) for details.

 {{< figure src="/img/screenshots/volumes-and-nodes/volume-size-illustration-fig2.png" >}}